kyma-project/istio/docs/user/00-10-overview-istio-controller.md

 ## Labeling Resources

-In accordance with the decision [Consistent Labeling of Kyma Modules](https://github.com/kyma-project/community/issues/864), the Istio Operator resources use the standard Kubernetes labels:
+In accordance with the decision [Consistent Labeling of Kyma Modules](https://github.com/kyma-project/community/issues/864), the Istio Operator's resources use the standard Kubernetes labels:

 ```yaml